 - 1/2 teaspoon salt

 - 1 package (8.8 ounces) ready-to-serve brown rice

 - Optional toppings: shredded lettuce, chopped fresh tomatoes and reduced-fat sour cream

-- In a Dutch oven, cook beef, red pepper and onion over medium heat 8-10 minutes or until beef is no longer pink and vegetables are tender, breaking up beef into crumbles.
+- In a Dutch oven, cook beef, red pepper and onion over medium heat until beef is no longer pink and vegetables are tender, breaking up beef into crumbles, 8-10 minutes.
 Drain.